rcbops/osp-deploy/README.md

 cd /opt/osp-deploy
 ```

+#### Setup Host Networking

-#### We will need to make sure to have bridges present in NIC configs or can be simulated for testing (ex. brcrl addbr bridge_name for simulation):
+We will need to make sure to have bridges available and up in the NIC configs.
+They can also be simulated for testing (ex. brcrl addbr bridge_name):

 * br-ctlplane
 * br-ex